koenderks/jfa/cran-comments.md

-## This is a submission for version 0.5.6
+## This is a submission for version 0.5.5.1
-This is jfa version 0.5.6.
+This is jfa version 0.5.5.1.
 In this version I have:

-* Done nothing yet.
+* Fixed unit tests for r-patched-solaris-x86 on CRAN that did not reproduce

 ## Test environments
 * Windows install (on GitHub actions), R release